thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

   1 passing (8ms)
 ```

-With automated tests, there are many possible goals.
+There are many goals you may want to achieve with an automated test.
 Here's a table of the most common goals and the type of automated test used to ensure the goal is met.

 | Goal                                                            | Type             |
 |-----------------------------------------------------------------|------------------|